flowchart TB

 8.5 A Day in the Life: Ramesh, Delivery Driver

 Ramesh is a delivery driver in Hyderabad.
 He works across two platforms and does occasional independent deliveries.
-Here is what a single day looks like through the Aarokya lens:
+Here is a single day through the Aarokya lens:

 Ramesh went from zero healthcare coverage to a funded, growing health account – without any single contributor bearing a heavy burden.